rohan-varma/rohan-varma.github.io/_posts/2016-9-20-Production-ML.md

-Choosing, training, and testing the right machine learning classifier is a difficult task: you have to preprocess and analyze your dataset's features, possibly extract new features, tune hyperparameters, and perform cross-validation, just to name a few tasks.
+Choosing, training, and testing the right machine learning classifier is a difficult task: you have to preprocess and analyze your dataset's features, possibly extract new features, tune hyperparameters, and perform cross-validation, just to name a few components of a typical machine learning problem.
 After you've trained and tested a reliable classifier, it's ready to be deployed to serve new predictions at scale.
 These machine learning systems that are trained on a massive amount of data coming from a variety of sources can be hard to maintain and scale up.
 This post is a few of my thoughts on deploying a machine learning architecture, specifically using Amazon Web Services.